Last Updated on

 There are several things a pregnant woman can undertake not only to make her working experience comfortable but also to care for her health.

-- Take suitable steps to prevent aches and pains, by making the working conditions as comfortable as possible.
+- Take suitable steps to prevent aches and pains by making the workplace as comfortable as possible.

 - Be open to the idea of accepting assistance and support from your colleagues and friends.

 - Consider managing work stress by relaxation methods like deep breathing, yoga, meditation, listening to soothing music.

 - Always go in for regular short breaks at work while pregnant.
 Sit comfortably, and every-now-and-then, get up to move around, take a small stroll or simply stand up and straighten your back.